nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find task to do today
-2. TaskManager shows a list of tasks with deadlines/reminder scheduled today
+2. TaskManager shows a list of tasks with deadlines scheduled today
 3. User selects a task to view in detail
 4. TaskManager shows details of the selected task. <br>
 Use case ends.